Ben-Kerman/immersive/doc/style.md

 ## Types

-All entries are one of these types:
+All entries' values must have one of these types:

 - `number`: number value; decimal places are generally allowed
 - `string`: sequence of multiple characters